 The Lessons

-Managing strategy and stakeholders
+Strategy and stakeholders

 Pope Urban VIII found Galileo Galilei’s ideas about the sun being the centre of our solar-system to be inconvenient.
 He simply denied it and had Galilei thrown in jail.
 I have seen senior staff take a similar approach with project managers and their hopes for delivery.
-The result is usually comparable, with the massive celestial bodies continuing on their ordained path, and the deadlines being blown.
+The result is usually comparable to Galileo’s, with massive celestial bodies continuing on their ordained path, and the deadlines being blown.
 Wishing the sun should orbit the earth without working out the means to make it so does not have much effect, other than on the blood-pressure of the innocent.

-The wise make sure that the strategic contribution and scope of the project are sensible.
-Also that the views are shared between the governance board, the organisation as a whole and the delivery team.
-It is horribly common to find delusion set in [4].
-Some time ago, I was engaged by a CIO to review IT’s ability to support a corporate change programme.
-This involved the construction of new channels for customer engagement, with cost being cut by moving many transactions from face-to-face to either telephone or the web.
 The big-name consultancy delivering the change had stated the assumption that its programme would be delivered without any change to IT.
 We suggested otherwise, as there was then no web channel and the telephony facility was small and primitive.
 This appeared to fail the “sensible” test.
 Correcting it was an inconvenient truth that caused some budgetary difficulties.
 There are times when an effective governance board has to ask some searching questions if it is to avoid deluding itself.
 The answers must come from someone who is prepared to speak honestly and draw on good data.
 Fortunately, I avoided jail.

 Issues commonly arise in the areas of budget, resource and schedule setting.
-The research [4] and experience suggest the use of comparative projects to ground these in reality.
+The research referred to above and experience suggest the use of comparative projects to ground these in reality.
 How long/ much resource /expensive were the comparator projects?
 What are the circumstances that lead us to think that this project should be better / worse than them, and hence a % adjustment to the comparative estimate?
 This brings some rationality to the decision.

 Mastery of Technology and the Business

-Long ago, I noted the curious tendency of experts to equate the scope of their expertise with the extent of the issue.
-So a process expert would see a process to be improved.
-A technical architect would see databases, applications and IT infrastructure.
-A project manager would see tasks to be coordinated.
-All are right, and all are wrong.
 Mastery is a high art because it draws on the expertise of all to assemble the total solution.
 There must be one “master brain” that understands the end-to-end solution and draws it and the supporting experts together.
 Without that, you have a bag of bits.
-Only by seeing the totality can the whole be optimised in the knowledge of the interactions.
+You can only optimise the whole by seeing the totality in the knowledge of the interactions.
 Experience suggests that the return on investment from such expertise and skill is extraordinarily high.
 Running with the “B” or “C” team may be an expensive option indeed.
 They do not realise what the data from early delivery is telling them.

 Excel at Core Project Management Practices